top of page

 Florida Window Tint Laws & SUV Limits

 We are often asked, “What is the legal limit for tint in Florida?” or “How dark can I tint my windows?”
-Fortunately, Florida tint regulations are fairly straightforward compared to other states.
-If you’re considering legal window tinting in Florida, understanding the rules will help you avoid costly fines and ensure your vehicle passes inspection.
+Fortunately, Florida tint regulations are fairly straightforward.

-At Tint Magic, we help customers every day who want to enjoy the benefits of window tint while staying on the right side of the law.
-Below we’ve outlined the key points of Florida’s tinting laws and how they apply to sedans, SUVs, and trucks.
+Below we’ve outlined the key points of Florida’s tinting laws and how they apply to sedans, SUVs, trucks, minivans, and special cases.

 Things we discuss below: